ifreund/waylock/README.md

 safety and security.

 Waylock will work with any wayland compositor implementing the `wlr-layer-shell` and `wlr-input-inhibitor` protocols.
 In general, this means [wlroots](https://github.com/swaywm/wlroots)-based compositors such as [river](https://github.com/ifreund/river) or [sway](https://github.com/swaywm/sway).

 ### Installation

 Waylock can be manually compiled from source or installed using [cargo](https://github.com/rust-lang/cargo).
+Note that waylock links against `libpam` and you will need the relevant headers installed on your system to build waylock.

 ```sh
 $ cargo install waylock --locked